Viola da Gamba / Violone

 The curriculum is competence-oriented.
 After completing the Bachelor's programme, students should:

-• have further developed their individual interests in the sense of lifelong learning beyond their own subject area through targeted consolidation in the context of elective subjects
+- have further developed their individual interests beyond their own subject area through targeted selction of elective subjects in the spirit of lifelong learning

 The eight-semester bachelor's degree programme is modular in structure.
 Each module comprises teaching and learning content that has been combined to form thematically and didactically meaningful units of study.
 The names and content descriptions (study objectives) of the individual modules, the number of ECTS credits to be achieved for each module, and the type of performance assessment are specified in the curriculum.
 The module descriptions refer to the corresponding learning outcomes and competencies.
 The Bachelor's program is a face-to-face program and cannot be offered - not even in part - as a distance learning program.
 The courses from the Principal Study, as well as in other One-to-One Tuition, are designed to build upon each other.
 Prerequisite for enrolment in courses from the Principal Study or One-to-One Tutition is a positive evaluation of the previous semester (from the second semester onwards).